-A candidate for a degree must be determined by the faculty to be of good moral character and fit for the practice of the profession, must have paid all indebtedness to the University, and must be present at the Graduate Recognition and Hooding Ceremony and at Commencement unless excused for extenuating circumstances by the Assistant/Associate Dean in the Office of Academic and Student Affairs.
+A candidate for a degree must be determined by the faculty to be of good moral character and fit for the practice of the profession, must have paid all indebtedness to the University, and must be present at the Graduate Recognition and Hooding Ceremony and at Commencement unless excused for extenuating circumstances by the Assistant/Associate Dean in the Office of Academic Affairs.

 A cumulative grade-point average of at least 2.00 is required for graduation in all programs in the School of Pharmacy and Health Professions.
 The average shall be computed only on the basis of all work attempted while enrolled in Creighton's School of Pharmacy and Health Professions.

-Each year on the day preceding May Commencement the School of Pharmacy and Health Professions holds a Hooding Ceremony for all May, August, and December graduates.
+Each year in May Hooding and Commencement is held for the School of Pharmacy and Health Professions for all May, August, and December graduates.
 Students wear their gowns.
-At these special ceremonies, selected awards are distributed and student addresses are delivered, students recite the oath of their profession, and doctoral students are hooded.
+At these special ceremonies, selected awards may be distributed and student addresses are delivered, students recite the oath of their profession, and doctoral students are hooded.
 Parents, family and friends are invited to attend.

 Each student must file a formal application for degree (completed online through the NEST > Student Services > Student Records > Degree Application and Graduation Participation) by the following deadlines:

 Degree completion in Spring Semester (May conferral): Application due February 15